stancs/medical-appt-scheduling-system/README.md

 To install these npm packages, Node.js should be installed beforehand.

-In Node.js environment, run this command
+In Node.js environment, run this command in the project root folder:

 ```
 npm install